 With Waster, your waste management and recycling are now much more like your phone bill or other modern tech services!

 So, tell me a bit about Waster’s business waste collection services

-Waster.com.au is an Australian online business that provides waste bins and recycling services to small and medium businesses.
+Waster.com.au or simply Waster is an Australian online business that provides waste bins and recycling services to small and medium businesses.
 Their big differentiator is that they offer flexible agreements.
-So, small customers do not need to sign long term contracts.
+So, small customers do not need to sign long-term contracts.
 They can just focus on recycling so as to keep customer costs down and help the environment.

 My business partner now is a South African and I have to listen to how great the Springboks are every day!

-Helping a sports clubs business boost recycling through smart waste collection services
+Helping a sports club business boost recycling through smart waste collection services

 Waster works with many rugby clubs and sports teams to help them boost recycling.
-Mr Waster says” it is always good to remember that organisations can often boost recycling, whilst minimising their costs for waste” This is because the valuable commodities such as cardboard, plastic, metal etc. can be recycled (resource recovery).
+Mr. Waster says” It is always good to remember that organisations can often boost recycling, whilst minimising their costs for waste” This is because valuable commodities such as cardboard, plastic, metal etc. can be recycled (resource recovery).

 It is a good way to engage your club members by making them aware of your recycling efforts.
 This can, of course, move to the clubhouse also.
 By keeping bottles and cans out of your general waste, you can greatly reduce any waste going to landfill.